 When doing a benchmark, collecting information about the system is important.

-In the current version, some basic data from the DB, operating system, kernel, CPU, and data from sysctl is collected.
+In the current version of the Client, some basic data from the DB, operating system, kernel, CPU, and data from sysctl is collected.

 Using collectd, we can collect CPU and memory utilization during the benchmark.
 I think that data such as highest values or the time period it held the highest utilization rate could be useful.
+The package should be installed in the system.

 With the pg_stat_statement extension, we can get some internal data of the DB such as number of cache hits of shared, local, and temp blocks.
+This can be easily enabled by updating shared_preload_libraries and executing CREATE EXTENSION.